How Long Does a Mortgage in Principle Last?

 - Agreement in Principle – AiP

-The key is that all of these terms are synonymous and are interchangeably used by brokers and lenders across the mortgage market.
+The key thing to remember is that all of these terms are synonymous and used interchangeably by brokers and lenders across the mortgage market.

 Difference Between a Mortgage in Principle and a Mortgage Offer